Precision measurements on $\delta_\text{CP}$ in MOMENT: Precision measurement of in MOMENT

 In previous sections, we have investigated how well the parameter $\delta_\text{CP}$ can be measured in MOMENT, and how the sensitivities of MOMENT compare with those of the currently running and planned long baseline neutrino experiments.
 In this part of the work, we study how precisely the value of $\delta_\text{CP}$ can be determined after MOMENT finishes running.

 The complementarity of the superbeam experiments and MOMENT play an important role in the determination of the $\delta_\text{CP}$ value at a high 1$\,\sigma$ CL precision.
 Although MOMENT has access to a greater number of neutrino oscillation channels and lower beam backgrounds than superbeam experiments, the greater statistics provided by DUNE and T2HK near the first oscillation maximum improve the expected resolution on $\delta_\text{CP}$ throughout its currently allowed values.
+T2HKK can be expected to improve the precision further, as it provides events from both the first and second oscillation maximum~\cite{Abe:2016ero}.
 The inclusion of the currently running experiments T2K and NO$\nu$A, however, can be expected to yield a non-significant contribution due to their relatively limited statistics.

-In Fig.~\ref{CombinedData}, we show the 1$\,\sigma$ CL uncertainty of $\delta_\text{CP}$ as function of $\delta_\text{CP}$ values when the simulated data from MOMENT is analyzed jointly with that of either DUNE (dashed line) or T2HK (dotted), and in the event when the data from all three experiments is analyzed together (dot-dashed).
+In Fig.~\ref{CombinedData}, we show the 1$\,\sigma$ CL uncertainty of $\delta_\text{CP}$ as function of $\delta_\text{CP}$ values when the simulated data from MOMENT is analyzed jointly with that of either DUNE (dashed line), T2HK (dotted) or T2HKK (dot-dashed), and in the event when the data from MOMENT, DUNE and T2HKK are analyzed together (dot-dot-dashed).
 We also present the expected sensitivity to $\Delta \delta_\text{CP}$ at 1$\,\sigma$ CL also for the event when only the data from MOMENT is analyzed.
+T2K and NO$\nu$A are not included in the simulation.
+We have ascertained that their contribution is negligible.

 Basing on the results shown in Fig.~\ref{CombinedData}, we find that MOMENT has an appreciable sensitivity to measure the $\delta_\text{CP}$ parameter at 1$\,\sigma$ CL.
-After 10 years of taking data, MOMENT can be expected to determine the value of $\delta_\text{CP}$ by greater than 20$^\circ$ resolution throughout the $\delta_\text{CP}$ value spectrum, and by 15$^\circ$ or better for 76\% of the currently allowed values, regardless of the mass ordering.
-At the 10$^\circ$ discrimination level, we find MOMENT to be able to reach the desired resolution for 34\% and 33\% of the values in NO and IO, respectively.
+After 10 years of taking data, MOMENT can be expected to determine the value of $\delta_\text{CP}$ by greater than 20$^\circ$ resolution throughout the $\delta_\text{CP}$ value spectrum, and by 15$^\circ$ or better for 79\% of the currently allowed values, regardless of the mass ordering.
+At the 10$^\circ$ discrimination level, we find MOMENT to be able to reach the desired resolution for 38\% and 36\% of the values in NO and IO, respectively.